face-hh/webx/docs/dev-start.md

 Note this is guide is up to date for **B9 ENGINE - v1.2.2** (Napture and B9's version number are syncronised).
 If the browser gets a new release, wait for someone to commit / PR an update to the docs ([or make a commit yourself, if you feel like helping](https://github.com/face-hh/webx/blob/main/docs/)).
 :::

-WebX websites are developed with HTML++, CSS3.25, and [Lua 5.4](https://lua.org).
+WebX websites are developed with HTML++, CSS3.25, and [Luau](https://luau-lang.org).
 In this guide, you'll basically find:
 - Full syntax of these languages, explained.
 - How to register a domain and upload your website to WebX.
 - Additional details on how Bussin's API works.